-In Figure 5-9, one may notice that the 260K levee raise actually increased flooding elevations behind the West Levee during the 265K flood event.
+In Figure 5-9, one may notice that the 260k levee raise actually increased flooding elevations behind the West Levee during the 265k flood event.
 This phenomenon is due to the existing levee crest currently providing a higher level of protection on the West levee than it does on the East levee, and the fact that the levees are allowed to overtop and breach simultaneously within the same HEC-RAS run.
-The 260K levee raise plan is only raising low spots on the East levee, as the crest West levee crest already exceeds that elevation.
-Raising the East levee alone raised the water surface elevations on the river enough to trigger an overtopping breach on the West Levee during the 265K flood event.
+The 260k levee raise plan is only raising low spots on the East levee, as the West levee crest already exceeds the 260k cfs water surface elevations.
+Raising the East levee alone raised the water surface elevations on the river enough to trigger an overtopping breach on the West Levee during the 265k flood event.
 These induced damages on the West Levee are believed to be a real phenomenon and were accounted for in the economic analysis.